Music and Church

 “Let all things be done decently and in order” (1 Corinthians 14:40).

-Much outward display of excitement is unnecessary because the Lord looks not on outward show and display of talent, but for sincere, loving devotion to Him expressed in prayer and praise “God is Spirit, and those who worship Him must worship in spirit and truth” (John 4:24).
-God is not subject to the same limitations as human beings, and therefore is not so much concerned with visible forms of worship as He is with the spirit of the heart with which men worship Him (v.
-22).
+Much outward display of excitement is unnecessary because the Lord looks not on outward show and display of talent, but for sincere, loving devotion to Him expressed in prayer and praise.
+“God is Spirit, and those who worship Him must worship in spirit and truth” (John 4:24).
+The Almighty is not subject to the same limitations as human beings, and therefore is not so much concerned with visible forms of worship as He is with the spirit of the heart with which men worship Him (John 4:22).

 A heart full of praise must find expression in music and there is also a time to “clap your hands, all you peoples!
 Shout to God with the voice of triumph” (Psalms 47:1).
 For the Lord is “enthroned in the praises of Israel” (Psalm 22:3).
 But dignity and reverence should be the guide; actions should be inspired by a genuine sense of the majesty and greatness of God, and not by any response to the impulses of the natural heart.
-Worldly music should not be a part of the divine services.
-There should be a difference between the holy and the unholy which the world inspires (Leviticus 10:10).
+Carnal music, which the world inspires, should not be a part of the divine services.
+There should be a difference between the holy and the unholy (Leviticus 10:10).

 In His service,